-Course Course Title Academic Lecture Lab Clinical Outside Pre-requisite(s) Code Credits Hours Hours Hours Hours /Concurrent NUR2467C Pediatric Nursing 4 45 45 90 Semesters 1- 5 & Concurrent with NUR2831C & NUR2900C
+Course Code Course Title Academic Credits Lecture Hours Lab Hours Clinical Hours Outside Hours Pre-requisite /Concurrent NUR2467C Pediatric Nursing 4 45 45 90 Semesters 1-5 & Concurrent with NUR2831C & NUR2900C

 This course introduces students to the specialized needs of pediatric patients and their families.
-Through theory and evidence-based practice, this course will prepare students to provide safe and competent nursing care related to physical assessment, growth and development, safety concerns, and common alterations in body systems in children from infancy through adolescence.
+Through theory and evidencebased practice, this course will prepare students to provide safe and competent nursing care related to physical assessment, growth and development, safety concerns, and common alterations in body systems in children from infancy through adolescence.
 Clinical experiences will be provided in both a nursing simulation laboratory and pediatric health care facilities under faculty supervision.

-Course Course Title Academic Lecture Lab Clinical Outside Pre-requisite(s) Code Credits Hours Hours Hours Hours /Concurrent NUR2718C Mental Health 4 45 0 45 90 Semesters 1-2 & Concurrent with NUR 1030 & NUR 1035C
+Course Course Title Academic Lecture Lab Clinical Outside Pre-requisite Code Credits Hours Hours Hours Hours /Concurrent NUR2718C Mental Health 4 45 0 45 90 Semesters 1-2 & Concurrent with NUR 1030 & NUR 1035C

 The focus of this nursing course is on clients with altered mental health states in acute and chronic psychiatric settings.
 In this course students continue to develop their role as a member of the profession of nursing as a provider of care to clients with mental and cognitive alterations.
 Emphasis is placed on knowledge and skills relating to psychiatric settings.
 Principles of nutrition and pharmacology are continuous throughout the course.
 The roles of the nurse as provider of care, communicator, teacher, manager, and member of a profession are expanded and provide the framework for clinical application and evaluation.
 Theoretical knowledge and principles are applied in the skills laboratory and clinical setting.
-Students are required to implement concepts related to the Quality and Safety for Nursing Education (QSEN) competencies and the nursing process.
+Students are required to implement concepts related to the Quality and Safety for Nursing Education (OSEN) competencies and the nursing process.

-Course Course Title Academic Lecture Lab Clinical Outside Pre-requisite(s) Code Credits Hours Hours Hours Hours /Concurrent NUR2750C Adult Health Nursing II 7 60 30 90 150 Semesters 1-4 & Concurrent with NUR2461C
+to improme ne concepto i ciatea to and Quantif and barety for the a onig Baabaanon occoncres and me marenne process.
+Course Code Course Title Academic Credits Lecture Hours Lab Hours Clinical Hours Outside Hours Pre-requisite(s) /Concurrent NUR2750C Adult Health 7 60 30 90 150 Semesters 1-4 & Nursing II Concurrent with NUR2461C